sakilk130/50-days-of-javascript/README.md

 ## Day 22 - Active Menu Switcher

 This is a simple project that shows how to switch the active menu item when the user scrolls down the page.

+## Day 23 - Scroll to Top

+This is a simple scroll to top button that will appear when the user scrolls down the page.
+It will disappear when the user scrolls back to the top of the page.